Updated

 - The type of restraining order, and

-- Whether the defendant has previous violations
+- Whether you have previous violations

 Purpose of restraining order in Nevada | Penalty for intentional violation of order |